 The Robert E. and Georgianna West Russell Chair of Manufacturing Excellence is designed to promote quality interaction with local industry.
 Students are encouraged to benefit from the scheduled activities, seminars, and short courses sponsored by the Chair of Manufacturing Excellence.

-The department offers Bachelor of Science degrees in Engineering Technology, Environmental Sustainability and Technology, and Mechatronics Engineering.
+The department offers Bachelor of Science degrees in Engineering Technology and Mechatronics Engineering.